qgis/QGIS-Documentation/source/plugins/plugins_road_graph.rst

 .. _`roadgraph`:

 Road Graph Plugin
 =================

-The |plugin| :sup:`Road Graph` Plugin is a C++ plugin for QGIS, that calculates the shortest path between two points on any polyline layer and plots this path over the road network.
+The Road Graph Plugin is a C++ plugin for QGIS, that calculates the shortest path between two points on any polyline layer and plots this path over the road network.

 **Main features**: